lackhole/lackhole/README.md

 ### Hi there 👋

-You can see my brief introduction at [here](https://lackhole.github.io)!
+Get more about me: https://lackhole.github.io

 I've worked as a C++ software engineer for 2 years.
-I'm currently majoring in both phisics and astronomy, computer science and engineering.
+I'm currently majoring in both Physics and Astronomy, Computer Science and Engineering.

 Check out my latest project: [Real-time N-blackholes 3D renderer](https://github.com/lackhole/blackhole_8)